 Ashley Fiore, MSW, LCSW, is a licensed clinical social worker with 25 years of experience treating childhood trauma in Children’s Advocacy Centers and Domestic Violence/Sexual Assault agencies.
 She provides evidence-based mental health trauma treatment to children and their families and disseminates evidence-based treatment practices.
 Ms. Fiore is endorsed as a master trainer by the developers of Trauma-Focused Cognitive Behavioral Therapy (TF-CBT) and serves as clinical faculty for the NC Child Treatment Program at Duke University’s Center for Child and Family Health, a Category III center of the NCTSN.
 Ms. Fiore is also certified in Alternatives for Families Cognitive Behavioral Therapy (AF-CBT).

 Note: This is the third session of the Preventing and Responding to Family Violence During COVID-19 Series, an online series brought to you by the MHTTC Network and the National Child Traumatic Stress Network.
-For more information on the series and other upcoming sessions, please click here.
+For more information on the series, please click here.